Six things a recruiter expects of you during your Orange job interview

 Bruno – Recruiting consultant:

-“I need to know how the candidates can see themselves occupying this position and what motivates them.
+“I need to know how the candidates can see themselves occupying this role and what motivates them.
 Do they understand what's expected of them, and do they want to do it?
 Here, you detail the skills you think you can bring to Orange.
 When a candidate has understood why this position is important for Orange, they have understood everything!”

-Mind your body language
+4. Mind your body language

 But there’s no need to play a role.
 You’ve already got what it